mchmarny/git-ops/README.md

 ## GitHub

-To configure the GitHub action so it can apply new builds to your cluster, first you'll need to get your service principal.
-For AKS you can run:
+To configure the GitHub action, so it can build images and deploy them to your cluster, first you'll need to get your service principal configured.
+AKS has a nice utility for this in the Azure CLI:

 ```shell
 az ad sp create-for-rbac --sdk-auth
 ```

-The resulting file will look something like this:
+The result will look something like this:

 ```json
 {